CalebBlack/Bristle/README.md

 ## Bristle Methods

 #### render
 Allows you to set the value of a bristle, accepts string, boolean, number.
-Additionally a bristle or DOM element can be passed, which will just append it as a child.
+Additionally a DOM element can be passed, which will just append it as a child.

 ```bristle.render('Hello World')```